 It can also be run with Linux VMs.
 RedHat and clones are installed in the same way, but for type use centos7.

 Make the size whatever you wish but use centos7 for type, as long as it's RHEL7 or later.
-It works fine with RHEL9.
+It works fine with RHEL9, Rocky, or other RH types.
+(I'll get to Fedora in a bit

 However, most other versions of Linux need you to run vm config <machine_name> to change their defaults.
 There is a wiki which has a guest example section.
 I found that for a Debian install, if I wanted a gui, I had the change the Debian default of loader="grub" to loader="uefi" and add a line graphics="yes".
 Otherwise, the built in vnc server wouldn't work, although I could do an install by using vm console debian.
 In contrast, the console doesn't work with a RH install that boots into a GUI.

 Apparently the VNC only working with uefi is something that most people know.
 I'm sure it's in the docs somewhere, but I've missed it.
-A couple of other things that I found from experience were that if creating a RedHat or clone server, I might need 2048 MB of memory--this wasn't consistent, e.g., it was true with genuine RH but not with AlmaLinux.
+Basically, I've found that if you want to run any Linux with a GUI, the best thing to do is use the centos7 template, increasing the memory if the boot from the install image doesn't work.
+For example, in my experience, if creating a RedHat or clone server, I might need 2048 MB of memory--this wasn't consistent, e.g., it was true with genuine RH but not with AlmaLinux.
 For RHEL9 and clones, I used the centos7 template which defaults to 512 MB of memory.

 I also found (I think this this is in the documentation) that with uefi booting installs, it only takes up to 3 additional disks.
 With grub or other boot methods, you don't have this limitation.
 However, as of May, 2023, I have been able to add more than three disks to a Rocky9 bhyve install.
 Note that once I added a disk, the connected interface name would change.
 For example with one disk, it was enp0s3, if I added one more disk, it would change to enp0s4, etc. So, if adding a disk, at least to a uefi boot, I recommend connecting afterwards with a vncviewer and checking if you need to alter the network configuration.

-As it gets more mature, I'm sure there will be more documentation and more methods, such as vm-bhyve, to handle bhyve virtual machines.
+As it gets more mature, I'm sure there will be more documentation and more methods like as vm-bhyve, to handle bhyve virtual machines.

 In September of 2023, an issue arose with bhyve machines that use uefi, which would include Windows and RedHat bhyve VM's.
 The machines would fail to start.
 With a Windows VM it one error, not a BSOD, but an error showing a problem, with RH, it seemed to be starting but never reached the login screen.
 The solution as given in this freebsdforums thread by user vermaden in post #7.
 With vm-bhyve, just run vm config <vm_name> and at the end of the file add